modin-project/modin/docs/getting_started/installation.rst

 | modin-all                       | Dask, Ray, OmniSci        |          Linux              |
 +---------------------------------+---------------------------+-----------------------------+

-So for installing Dask and Ray engines into conda environment following command should be used:
+For installing Dask and Ray engines into conda environment following command should be used:

 .. code-block:: bash

   conda install -c conda-forge modin-ray modin-dask

-All set of engines could be available in conda environment by specifying
+All set of engines could be available in conda environment by specifying:

 .. code-block:: bash

   conda install -c conda-forge modin-all

-or explicitly
+or explicitly:

 .. code-block:: bash